isomerpages/cris-nhic/events-and-news/news/_posts/2024-11-14-post-NHIC enters its second decade, advancing healthcare transformation through tech and innovation.md

 that paves the way for our future aspirations in healthcare innovation.
-As we look to the future, we are eager to build upon our accomplishments, advancing further in healthcare technology development and remaining steadfast in our commitment to driving systems-level healthcare transformation, locally and internationally.
+As we look to the future, we are eager to build upon our accomplishments, advancing further in healthcare technology development and remaining steadfast in our commitment to driving systems-level healthcare transformation forward.
 As we always say, Singapore first, Unicorn next," said Associate Professor Henry Ho, Executive Director, National Health Innovation Centre Singapore (NHIC).</p>
 <hr>
 <p><strong>About the National Health Innovation Centre Singapore (NHIC)</strong>
 </p>